What Is A Growth Marketing Framework? And How To Do It

 What is the Pirate Funnel?

-The AAARRR framework or Pirate Funnel is used to gain answers to the questions posed at each of the funnel stages:
+The AAARRR framework or Pirate Funnel is a growth marketing framework used to gain answers to the questions posed at each of the funnel stages.

 1. Awareness

-The key to understanding how many people you reach in the awareness stage lies in the advertising channels your company markets through.
+Understanding the target audience in the awareness stage of your growth marketing framework lies in the advertising channels your company markets through.

 For example, vanity metrics will tell us things like: